Brand | Limit Labs |

 - Custom

-If you are already impressed, wait till you read this: the Glyph is a modular controller that allows you to change layouts within minutes!
-You just need to remove the magnetic layout panel, hot-swap the relevant switches, and insert the new panel.
+The Glyph is a modular controller that allows you to change layouts within minutes.
+You just need to remove the magnetic layout panel, hot swap the relevant switches, and insert the new panel.

 The Glyph has custom PBT keycaps and Gateron G Pro 3.0 Silver linear switches known for light actuation, a short stroke, and lube for smooth inputs.
-If you have another preference, MX-compatible switches are viable using the key pulling tool without soldering.
-Each Glyph cable has its own stress-relief anchor to protect the USB-C port.
+If you have another preference, MX compatible switches are viable using the key pulling tool without soldering.

 - Shatter-resistant polycarbonate panels that are transparent with additional scratch-resistant coating